AT 7:30 p.m., on Friday, Sept. 22, our season begins with a concert of full of Black Hills talent.

 Cost is $25 adults, $10 youth & BHSU students.
 These individual tickets will be available for sale on Sept.
 1.

 Hank and Matt will come together to play new songs, some of their old favorites, and a few other melodies to keep you entertained.
-At the time of this writing, we might be honored to have some local favorites join Hank and Matt for a song or two.
-Stay tuned.

 A singer, songwriter, photographer, Hank Harris has broadened the definition of South Dakota music in a career that spans ten albums.
 Coupled with a gift for storytelling, the Rapid City-based musician weaves elements of folk, blues, country, reggae, jazz, gospel and world music into a convention-breaking synthesis.
 Whether performing alone or with various duos, trios, and the occasional nine-piece horn band, Harris not only shows his breadth as a singer/songwriter but also the diversity of his influences.
 Since his debut album thirty years ago, Harris has evolved into a unique and eclectic artist.